sphinx-doc/sphinx/doc/usage/configuration.rst

    section)``, where the items are:

    *startdocname*
-     Document name that is the "root" of the manual page.
-All documents referenced by it in TOC trees will be included in the manual file too.
+     String that specifies the relative path (without file suffix) from the source directory to the document that is the master of the manual page.
-     (If you want one master manual page, use your :confval:`master_doc` here.)
+     All documents referenced by the *startdoc* document in TOC trees will be included in the manual file.
+(If you want to use the default master document for your manual pages build, use your :confval:`master_doc` here.)

    *name*
      Name of the manual page.
 This should be a short string without spaces or